-Back in the days when a Neural Network was that scary, hard-to-learn thing which was rather a mathematical curiosity than a powerful Machine Learning or Artificial Intelligence tool — there were surprisingly many relatively successful applications of classical data mining algorithms in Natural Language Processing (NLP) domain.
-It seemed that problems like spam filtering or Part of Speech Tagging could be solved using rather easy and understandable models.
+Back in the days before the deep learning era — when a Neural Network was more of a scary, enigmatic mathematical curiosity than a powerful Machine Learning or Artificial Intelligence tool — there were surprisingly many relatively successful applications of classical data mining algorithms in the Natural Language Processing (NLP) domain.
+It seemed that problems like spam filtering or part of speech tagging could be solved using rather straightforward and understandable models.

 But not every problem can be solved this way.
-Simple models fail to properly capture linguistic subtleties like irony (although humans often fail at that one too), idioms or context.
+Simple models fail to adequately capture linguistic subtleties like context, idioms, or irony (though humans often fail at that one too).
 Algorithms based on overall summarization (e.g. bag-of-words ) turned out to be not powerful enough to capture sequential nature of text data, whereas n-grams struggled to model general context and suffered severely from a curse of dimensionality .
-Even HMM -based models had trouble overcoming these issues due to their Markovian nature (memorylessness).
-Of course, these methods were also used when tackling more complex NLP tasks, but not to a great success.
+Even HMM -based models had trouble overcoming these issues due to their Markovian nature (as in, their memorylessness).
+Of course, these methods were also used when tackling more complex NLP tasks, but not to great success.

 First breakthrough - Word2Vec

-Fundamental improvement which was brought by applying neural networks to NLP was providing a semantically rich representation of words.
-Before, the most common representation was a so-called one-hot encoding - where each word is transformed into a unique binary vector with only one non-zero entry.
-This approach severely suffered from sparsity and didn't take any advantage of meaning of particular words.
+The NLP field saw its first major jump in improvement in the form of a semantically rich representation of words, an accomplishment enabled by the application of neural networks..
+Prior to this, the most common representation was a so-called one-hot encoding, where each word is transformed into a unique binary vector with only one non-zero entry.
+This approach suffered greatly from sparsity, and didn't take into account the meaning of particular words at all.

-Figure 1: Word2Vec representations of words projected onto a 2 dimensional space.
+Figure 1: Word2Vec representations of words projected onto a two-dimensional space.

-Even though the new powerful Word2Vec representation boosted the performance of many classical algorithms, there was still a need for a solution able to capture sequential dependencies in a text (both long and short term).
-The first concept for this problem were so-called vanilla Recurrent Neural Networks.
-They take advantage of temporal nature of data by feeding words to the network sequentially while using the information about previous words stored in a hidden-state.
+Even though the new powerful Word2Vec representation boosted the performance of many classical algorithms, there was still a need for a solution capable of capturing sequential dependencies in a text (both long- and short-term).
+The first concept for this problem was so-called vanilla Recurrent Neural Networks (RNNs).
+Vanilla RNNs take advantage of the temporal nature of data by feeding words to the network sequentially while using the information about previous words stored in a hidden-state.

 Figure 2: A recurrent neural network.
-Image courtesy to an excellent Colah's post on LSTMs
+Image courtesy of an excellent Colah's post on LSTMs

-After an astounding success of Convolutional Neural Networks in Computer Vision - it was only a matter of time when their use would be extended to NLP.
-Today 1d convolutions are popular building blocks of many successful applications including semantic segmentation , fast machine translation and general sequence to sequence learning framework which beats recurrent networks and can be trained an order of magnitude faster due to an easier parallelization.
+After the astounding success of After the astounding success of Convolutional Neural Networks in Computer Vision, it was only a matter of time before they were incorporated into NLP.
+Today, 1D convolutions are popular building blocks of many successful applications, including semantic segmentation , fast machine translation , and general sequence to sequence learning framework — which beats recurrent networks and can be trained an order of magnitude faster due to an easier parallelization.

-👀 Convolutional Neural Networks, aside from NLP, were first used to solve Computer Vision problems and remain state-of-the art in that space.
-You may want to learn about their applications and capabilities.
+👀 Convolutional Neural Networks, were first used to solve Computer Vision problems and remain state-of-the-art in that space.
+Learn more about their applications and capabilities here.

-The most common and possibly the easiest one is Sentiment Analysis.
-It boils down to determining the attitude or emotional reaction of speaker/writer towards a specific topic or in general.
-Possible sentiments are positive, neutral and negative.
-Here you can find a great article about using Deep Convolutional Neural Networks in learning sentiment from tweets.
-Another interesting experiment showed that a Deep Recurrent Net can learn sentiment by accident .
+The most common and possibly easiest one is sentiment analysis.
+This is, essentially, determining the attitude or emotional reaction of a speaker/writer toward a particular topic (or in general).
+Possible sentiments are positive, neutral, and negative.
+Check out this great article about using Deep Convolutional Neural Networks for gauging sentiment in tweets.
+Another interesting experiment showed that a Deep Recurrent Net could the learn sentiment by accident .

-Figure 2: Activation of a neuron from a net used to generate next character of text.
-It is clear that it learned the sentiment even though it was trained in a completely unsupervised environment.
+Figure 3: Activation of a neuron from a net used to generate next character of text.
+It is clear that it learned the sentiment even though it was trained in an entirely unsupervised environment.

-Now, we move on to the real thing - Machine Translation has posed a serious challenge for quite some time.
-It is important to understand that this a completely different task than 2 previous ones.
-Now, we require from a model to predict a sequence of words instead of a label.
-Here we can see what the fuss is all about with Deep Learning as it has been an unbelievable breakthrough when it comes to sequential data.
-In this blog post you can read more about how (yep, you guessed it) Recurrent Neural Networks tackle translation and here about how they achieve state-of-the-art results.
+Now, we move on to the real deal: Machine Translation.
+Machine translation has posed a serious challenge for quite some time.
+It is important to understand that this an entirely different task than the two previous ones we’ve discussed.
+For this task, we require a model to predict a sequence of words, instead of a label.
+Machine translation makes clear what the fuss is all about with Deep Learning, as it has been an incredible breakthrough when it comes to sequential data.
+In this blog post you can read more about how — yep, you guessed it — Recurrent Neural Networks tackle translation, and in this one you can learn about how they achieve state-of-the-art results.

-Still here?
-Let's crank it up a notch.
-Say, you need an automatic Text Summarization model, which basically needs to extract only the most important parts of text while preserving all of the meaning.
-This requires an algorithm to understand full text while being able to focus on specific parts which carry most of the meaning.
-This is solved very neatly by Attention Mechanisms, that can be introduced as a module inside an end-to-end solution .
+Say you need an automatic text summarization model, and you want it to extract only the most important parts of a text while preserving all of the meaning.
+This requires an algorithm that can understand the entire text while focusing on the specific parts that carry most of the meaning.
+This problem is neatly solved by attention mechanisms , which can be introduced as modules inside an end-to-end solution .

-Lastly, there is Question Answering, which comes as close to Artificial Intelligence as you can get.
-Not only does the model need to understand a question, but also it is required to have a full understanding of a text of interest and know exactly where to look to produce an answer.
-For a detailed explanation of a solution (of course using Deep Learning) check this article .
+Lastly, there is question answering, which comes as close to Artificial Intelligence as you can get.
+For this task, not only does the model need to understand a question, but it is also required to have a full understanding of a text of interest and know exactly where to look to produce an answer.
+For a detailed explanation of a question answering solution (using Deep Learning, of course), check out this article .

 🍔 🍳 🍟 Starving for applications?
 Get your hands dirty and implement your NLP chatbot using LSTMs.

 So, now you know.
-Deep Learning appeared in NLP relatively recently due to computational issues and the fact, that we needed to learn much more about Deep Neural Networks to understand their capabilities.
-But once it did, it changed the game forever.
+Deep Learning appeared in NLP relatively recently due to computational issues, and we needed to learn much more about Deep Neural Networks to understand their capabilities.
+But once we did, it changed the game forever.